poolpOrg/OpenSMTPD-book/src/chapters/1030_The_roles_of_OpenSMTPD.md

 an envelope is accepted because the MTA knows what to do with it or it is refused.
 When accepted,
-it means that the MTA is operating as the destination for that envelope and will deliver the message to a local user, or it is operating as a relay to another mail exchanger amd will forward it there.
+it means that the MTA is operating as the destination for that envelope and will deliver the message to a local user, or it is operating as a relay to another mail exchanger and will forward it there.

 Either way,
 if an envelope is accepted and the SMTP transaction isn't aborted,